Cl1pperT/effective-garbanzo/README.md

    - Create new media folders
    - Upload audio files
    - Delete files and folders
-   - View which folders are mapped to RFID tags
+   - Write a folder name to an RFID tag

 ### RFID Tag Usage

-1. Scan an RFID tag mapped in `config.py`
+1. Scan a tag whose text record names a folder under `media/`
 2. The player will automatically load and shuffle all audio files from the corresponding folder
 3. Music starts playing immediately
 4. Tracks auto-advance when finished